 You can definitely skip pages.
 But if you find yourself doing that repeatedly it’s just a bad habit you might want to get rid of.

-Now that I have given you many tips on making reading a daily habit, let’s have a look at some good books to get you started.
+Now that I have given you tips on best ways to encourage reading habits, let’s have a look at best books to start reading habit.

 - Clap When You Land– YA- 432 pages